Health insurance 101: What is a PBM?

 It is also bad news for taxpayers and the U.S. healthcare system because generics save the system money.
 According to the FDA, “Generic drugs have the same active ingredients and effects as brand-name drugs, but they can cost 30 percent to 80 percent less.”

 PBMs’ profit margins have only increased over time due to a persistent lack of oversight: Between 2017 and 2019, PBMs’ gross profit increased by 12%.
+In 2021, the market size for PBMs stood at over $400 billion.

 Their commitment to opacity has also increased.
 According to a 2021 report by the PBM Accountability Project: